[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

-22 It is impossible to draw the line with accuracy, especially on the Confederate left beyond Fussell's Mill, as the works northeast of that point were much changed after General Indicates a West Point graduate and gives his Class.Longstreet returned to duty in October.
+22 It is impossible to draw the line with accuracy, especially on the Confederate left beyond Fussell's Mill, as the works northeast of that point were much changed after General Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Longstreet returned to duty in October.
 The sketch in the text has, however, been corrected on the ground by Kenneth A. Tapscott of the United States Park Service and is believed to be substantially accurate.

 [decorative delimiter]